Assessments and Examinations Candidate Handbook

 You must not record the exam or its content in any form.
 Failure to comply with this request will be investigated in line with the Academic Misconduct Policy.

-At RACGP-arranged venues, you will be provided with note-taking materials to use during the exam.
+At RACGP-arranged venues, you'll be provided with note-taking materials to use during the exam.
 These must be left in the exam room after you have finished the exam.

 For the CCE, you may use your own blank paper and pen.
 Notes must be torn up at the end of each exam case.